 Various, typing pads, split keyboards, and wrist splints (braces) are designed to relieve wrist pain.
 These may help symptoms.
 Try a few different kinds to see if any help.

 You may only need to wear a wrist splint at night while you sleep.
 This helps reduce the swelling.
 If this does not help, you may need to wear the splint during the day as well.

 Apply warm or cold compresses a few times during the day.

 Apply ice to the tender and swollen area.

-Take over-the-counter pain medication, like ibuprofen or acetaminophen.
+Take over-the-counter pain medication, such as ibuprofen or acetaminophen.

 Wear a splint for several days.
 Wrist splints can be purchased at many drugstores and medical supply stores.